 Clackamas County compiled three lists of transportation projects that will be considered for inclusion in the TSP Update Master Project List.
+Projects from all three lists are included in the Draft Project Evaluation Matrix, provided in Attachment 2.

 - Previously Planned Projects: This list was compiled based on a variety of documents, including the County's Comprehensive Plan, Capital Improvement Program, Pedestrian Master Plan and Bicycle Master Plan.
 For each project, the County noted the geographic sub-area, jurisdictional area, location, description, and whether the project is inside a city and/or rural community.
-(Projects inside cities will not be evaluated as part of the TSP update process and will likely be removed from the County's TSP and documented solely in the respective city TSPs.) - Public Suggested Projects: This list was developed based on public input at regional meetings, county-wide meetings, postings on the TSP Virtual Workshop and other sources of public comments.
-All public comments and suggestions were compiled, reviewed and classified into one of the following groups: - General comments that did not directly translate into a specific project -- these were noted, but not included in the Public Suggested Projects list. - Comments that identified a needed project that was already on the Previously Planned Projects list -- these were not included on the Public Suggested Projects list to avoid duplication.
+(Projects inside cities will not be evaluated as part of the TSP update process and will likely be removed from the County's TSP and documented solely in the respective city TSPs.)
+These projects are denoted in the Draft Project Evaluation Matrix with TSP Update IDs beginning with U (i.e. U2050). - Public Suggested Projects: This list was developed based on public input at regional meetings, county-wide meetings, postings on the TSP Virtual Workshop and other sources of public comments.
+All public comments and suggestions were compiled, reviewed and classified into one of the following groups: - o General comments that did not directly translate into a specific project -- these were noted, but not included in the Public Suggested Projects list.

-- Comments that suggested a project not already identified -- these were incorporated into the Public Suggested Projects list, and a project location and description were developed for each comment in a format consistent with the Previously Planned Projects.
-For example, if a public comment expressed the need for a safe route for bicyclists between a residential and commercial area, a project was developed to install bike lanes or shoulder on the appropriate sections of roadway. - New Identified Projects: This list identifies projects needed to address existing transportation system gaps or deficiencies that were not addressed in either of the other two project lists.
+- Comments that identified a needed project that was already on the Previously Planned Projects list -- these were not included on the Public Suggested Projects list to avoid duplication. - o Comments that suggested a project not already identified -- these were incorporated into the Public Suggested Projects list, and a project location and description were developed for each comment in a format consistent with the Previously Planned Projects.
+For example, if a public comment expressed the need for a safe route for bicyclists between a residential and commercial area, a project was developed to install bike lanes or shoulder on the appropriate sections of roadway.